 Step 3.
 View the recovered data.

 As our computer is being scanned, we can see that Disk Drill will start displaying the lost information that it has found with our partition being one of those items!
-You can wait for the scan to finish or click “Review found items” in the upper right-hand corner and recover the partition along with any other files if you need them right away.
+You can wait for the scan to finish or click “Review found items” in the upper right-hand corner and any files if you need them right away.

 Step 4.
 Choose what to recover.

 Clicking on the lost partition, I can view the files that are located on it that Disk Drill has been able to recover for me.
-I can either recover just individual files off of the partition or the entire partition itself.
 I am only looking to recover certain files off of it as there were some photos that I want to recover and put back onto my computer.

 Step 5.
 Preview selected files before recovering.